 7 Scaling Across Hardware

 Everything we’ve covered so far in this book operates on a single GPU.
-That works fine for smaller models, but the largest LLMs today — with hundreds of billions of parameters — simply don’t fit in the memory of a single device.
+That works fine for smaller models, but the largest LLMs today — with hundreds of billions of parameters or more — simply don’t fit in the memory of a single device.
 Even when a model does fit, you may want to spread the work across multiple GPUs.
 This chapter is about how to do that.

 The parallelism techniques used for inference are mostly the same ones developed for training.
 The good news is that they’re easier to implement for inference, because they only have to deal with the forward pass — no activations to store for backpropagation, no gradient calculations, and no optimizer state.
 The core challenge here is that every time we split work across devices, we introduce communication overhead between devices, and that communication can be much slower than communication within one device.